brianyiktaktsui/Skymap/README.md

-** Google docs and slides with links pointing to jupyter-notebook **:

 The numbers from the jupyternobook will be different from the manuscript as there are more data incoperated everyday.
 The hope is that it can help you understand how I got each number and figures from the manuscript.